May 12, 2026

 Plus, if you fall far enough behind on repaying a payday loan, the lender can sell your debt to a third-party collections agency, which will continue the effort of trying to secure your repayment.
 Not only is this stressful, but it also has negative consequences for your credit that can stay on your credit report for a few years.

 Plus, with a personal loan, you often have more options even if you're not able to repay the funds in time.
-Many lenders offer hardship programs, and borrowers who reach out when they realize they can't make a payment may be able to negotiate and get adjusted repayment terms that better fit their current financial situation, though it isn't guaranteed.
+Many lenders offer hardship programs, and borrowers who reach out when they realize they can't make a payment may be able to negotiate adjusted repayment terms that better fit their current financial situation, though it isn't guaranteed.

-That's not to say there's no credit risk with a personal loan — lenders can still transfer your debt to collections if you go long enough without repaying and you don't reach out to the lender to discuss your options.
+That's not to say there's no credit risk with a personal loan — lenders can still transfer your debt to collections if you go long enough without repaying, and you don't reach out to the lender to discuss your options.

 If you need to borrow money and you're trying to decide between a payday loan and a personal loan, you can use the following guidelines to help narrow down your choice.